Fitch Rates TAFS's Senior Bonds 'AAA(idn)/F1+(idn)'

 The issue will be

-up to IDR1.509trn in size and the proceeds will be used to
+up to IDR1.706trn in size and the proceeds will be used to

 support the company's